pvcraven/web-development-class/source/tutorials/aws/aws.rst

 with your IP address when the drop-down box is selected.
 You'll need to add a SSH row for each computer IP you want to shell in from.

+(If you've been through this step before, you can "Select an existing security group" and not do this again.)

 .. image:: setup_security.png
     :width: 600px